acurwen/System-Information/README.md

 ## 1. IP Addresses:

+For private IP, I found the command `hostname -I` and saved that to a variable to print.

 ## 2. Current User:

 To show the current user, I remembered that I could simply use the `whoami` command.
 I saved the `whoami` command to a new variable named "user" and wrote an echo statement to print out the user name: